nashville-software-school/bangazon-inc/book-4-capstone/CAPSTONE_CHECKLIST.md

 ## Server Side

-1. Install Nuget Packages (Copy from Tabloid.csproj and/or Gifter.csproj)
+1. Install Nuget Packages (Copy from Tabloid.csproj and/or Streamish.csproj)
 1. Add connection string to `appsettings.json`
 1. Create Models
 1. Update `appsettings.json` to include your `FirebaseProjectId`
 1. Update `Startup.cs` to handle JWTs
 1. Update `Startup.cs` to call `UseAuthentication` before `UseAuthorization`
-1. Copy in the `UserProfileRepository`, `IUserProfileRepository` and `UserProfileController` from Tabloid/Gifter and modify as needed
+1. Copy in the `UserProfileRepository`, `IUserProfileRepository` and `UserProfileController` from Tabloid/Streamish and modify as needed
 1. Register the `UserProfileRepository` with ASP.NET by calling `services.AddTransient` inside `Startup.cs`

 > **NOTE:** Make sure to update the `namespace` of any classes you copy/paste from another project.